 Sleep medicine is a growing field with more than 100 sleep disorders identified, and an estimated 60 million people in the United States suffering from at least one sleep disorder, many of which are undiagnosed or untreated.
 Be part of the team that helps identify and treat those disorders with a certificate or Associate of Applied Science (AAS) degree from Collin College.
 As a polysomnographic technologist, you will conduct the sleep studies that allow physicians to diagnose and treat patients suffering from sleep disorders, evaluate patient sleep data, and educate patients on their sleep disorders and how best to manage them.

-The Polysomnographic Technology program offers two degree options.
-The 22-month AAS degree track is for students who do not have a background in health care.
-The 12-month certificate is for individuals who are board registered in any health care field and/or have a minimum of one year of current work experience in a sleep lab/center.
+Through the Polysomnographic Technology program, Collin College students are prepared to enter the growing and challenging field of sleep medicine by being equipped with the skills and fundamental knowledge to effectively monitor, manage, and treat sleep disorders under medical supervision.
+The program offers two degree options.
+The 22-month AAS degree track is for students who do not have a healthcare background.
+The 12-month certificate is for individuals who are board-registered in any healthcare field and/or have a minimum of one year of current work experience in a sleep lab/center.

 Commission on Accreditation of Allied Health Education Programs

 Registration is by permission only.
 Information and applications may be obtained online at http://www.collin.edu/sleep or the Health Sciences Division Office.
 To apply, students must:

 · Submit the required application form by the designated deadline

 · Provide proof of high school graduation or GED

 · Submit official copies of all college transcripts